 Are there any other costs?
 Is there anything I need to bring?

 None.
-Bring a pen and paper / something to write on during the session.
+Bring a pen and paper / something to write during the session.

 When I've finished, what course can I do next?

-Once you've built your confidence on this introductory course, why not try Ways into poetry: an introduction or our term-long poetry course?
+Once you've built your confidence on this introductory course, why not try Ways into poetry?

 Sarah Westcott is an award-winning poet and journalist who has been writing professionally for over 20 years.
-She holds an MA in Creative Writing from Royal Holloway and has published two books of poetry.
-Her first collection Slant Light, published by Liverpool University Press, was Highly Commended in the 2017 Forward Prizes.
+She holds an MA in Creative Writing from Royal Holloway and has published three books of poetry.
+Her first collection Slant Light, published by Liverpool University Press (Pavilion Poetry) was Highly Commended in the 2017 Forward Prizes.
 Her pamphlet Inklings was a Poetry Book Society choice.
+Her second collection, Bloom, was published in May 2021 with Pavilion Poetry.
 Sarah's poems have appeared in magazines including Poetry Review, POEM and Magma, on beermats, billboards and the side of buses, and in anthologies including Best British Poetry.
 She was a writer-in-residence at the Bethnal Green nature reserve in 2016 and had her poems installed in the trees, triggered by footsteps.
 Recent awards are first prize in the London Magazine poetry prize, the Poets and Players Prize and the Manchester Cathedral poetry prize.
 Sarah grew up in north Devon, on the edge of Exmoor, and lives in Kent with her family.
-She is particularly interested in writing about the natural world and is currently working, very slowly, on her second collection.
+She is particularly interested in writing about the natural world.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.